rsathyak/portfolio_v1/content/projects/timezonejs.md

 company: 'Zoho'
 ---

 TimezoneJs is a Javascript library for converting timezone based date and time.
 It uses timezone data of all countries from the [IANA database](https://www.iana.org/time-zones) and uses dynamic code-splitting for fetching necessary timezone data for the application.
-This is unlike [Moment-Timezone](https://momentjs.com/timezone/), another famous timezone conversion JS library